 A miscellanea of other winter-tender plants accompany the fuchsia parade, a curly willow here, a couple of wisteria there.

-Each is logged in on an 8 X 10 card that includes the owner’s name, contact information, type of plant and variety, and an identifying number – computerization has yet to catch up with Bell’s tried and true, pencil and paper bookkeeping.
-A few cards list but one basket; others may list a dozen or so.
+Each is logged in with the owner’s name, contact information, type of plant and variety, and an identifying number.
+Some may list but one basket; others may list a dozen or so.

-Barbara Weinig has been sending her hanging baskets and tubs to “winter camp,” as she calls it, as long as the nursery has been in existence, thirty-three years.
-This year she hauled in five cards worth – 20 plants per card.
+Barbara Weinig has been sending her hanging baskets and tubs to “winter camp,” as she calls it, as long as the nursery has been in existence.
+This year she hauled in 100 plants.
 “I have a big yard,” she explains.
 “When I pick up my plants, several van loads, I have an instant garden.”

 Weinig spends a lot of time at Bell’s during the winter, checking up on her plants and wandering about giving solicited and unsolicited advise to the customers.
 “Barbara doesn’t have a green thumb,” says Daniels, “she has a jungle thumb!”